River Cottage Bites

 River Cottage head chef Gill demonstrates a tasty and tempting way to combine old bread with fresh fruit in the perfect summer pudding.

-For anyone who wants to get into serious baking, sourdough is a centuries-old method of artisan bread-making.
-River Cottage chef Gideon demonstrates how to make a sourdough starter and classic sourdough loaf, as well as a tangy sourdough rye loaf.
+River Cottage chef Gideon shows how to make a sourdough starter and classic sourdough bread, as well as a tangy sourdough rye loaf.

 River Cottage regular John Wright demonstrates how to forage for crabs and lobsters.

-There are dozens of edible and quite delicious plants to forage and eat down by the seaside, and River Cottage's John Wright is the man to help identify them.
-From wild rocket and wild fennel to crow garlic, there is an alternative free greengrocer just waiting to be discovered.
+There are dozens of edible and quite delicious plants to forage and eat down by the seaside, and River Cottage's John Wright is the man to help identify them

 River Cottage's foraging guide, John Wright, provides a step-by-step guide on how to spot and successfully forage delicious clams from the seaside, and shares a cool clam gremolata recipe.